 Although this question isn’t spoken out loud, I know that secretly in every person’s mind when they find out I stay home full-time is, “How do you survive on one income?”

 Living in Canada, the cost of living is expensive.
-Food prices rise every year, gas fluctuates so often and seems to only be getting higher and higher every month.
-Rent for a one bedroom apartment can be anywhere between $1,200-$1,700.
-Throw in a pet, transit costs, hobbies, recreational events, and money can be tight.
+Food prices rise every year.
+Gas costs fluctuates so often and seem to only be getting higher and higher every month.
+Rent for a one-bedroom apartment can be anywhere between $1,200-$1,700.
+Throw in pets, transit costs, hobbies, recreational events, and money can be tight.
 For some, they may not have enough to pay the credit card bill.

 So people wonder, “How do you successfully live on one income?”
 To be honest, I’m not quite sure myself.
 We just do!
 I believe it comes down to team effort and being blessed.